Herts Welcomes Refugees

-Katharine Seaton, St Andrew's Church member and co-founder of Herts Welcomes Syrian Families, is crowd-funding to create an important film.
+Katharine Seaton, St Andrew's Church member and co-founder of Herts Welcomes Syrian Families, has crowd-funded to create an important film.
 Katharine explains:

 " Three years ago, five people were drawn together.
 They were each trying to help their councils bring vulnerable people from refugee camps to Hertfordshire, UK.
 I was one of those five.
 We are now hundreds.

 "Elsewhere a man and his family were fleeing great danger.
 They live in Hertfordshire now.

 "As an aspiring maker of sound and music for multimedia forms, I want to use sound and animation to help us all understand what it was like for him, and how our community united to welcome him."